Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/natural-question.md

 # Example Use
+Note:
-Note:The dataset answers are short spans, so answer evaluation scores might be inaccurate.<br>
+- The dataset answers are short spans, so answer evaluation scores might be inaccurate.<br>

 ```Python
 from RAGchain.benchmark.dataset import NaturalQAEvaluator